Javier-Garzo/OpenComputers-TreeFarm/README.md

 # Tree farm
 ![Tree Farmer banner](assets/banner.png)
 Program for create an autonomous robot that plant and cut down trees in area, powered by solar energy.
+This is a OpenComputers program, so you need the mod in your Minecraft game.
 ## Downloading
 First of all you need a computer setup, in case you are a new player in this mod you can follow the [official documentation](https://ocdoc.cil.li/tutorial:oc1_basic_computer) or use this [video](https://www.youtube.com/watch?v=niNie0mpLFI).
 We need that computer with the OS intalled.